 - Serve risotto immediately.
-You will notice that longer your risotto stays in the pan, the drier it will become and the rice will become soggy.
+You will notice that the longer your risotto stays in the pan, the drier it will become and the rice will become soggy.

 - Cook the risotto so the rice stays al dente meaning neither too soft nor too hard.

 - For preparing risotto it is best to use a wide pan with a thicker bottom.

 - Personally, I always add some white wine.
 For me, it’s a compulsory ingredient for an excellent, delicious risotto.
 There’s an Italian saying that goes something like this: “Rice is born in water and must die in wine.“